Ocean Resort, Hard Rock casinos plan internet gambling

 There are currently 23 approved internet gambling sites in New Jersey.

+And it also said it plans to offer internet gambling in Pennsylvania when it begins later this year.

+Hard Rock did not immediately respond to a request for comment Monday.

-Online gambling brought in $245 million last year in New Jersey, more than 9 percent of the total revenue won by Atlantic City casinos, and an increase of nearly 25 percent from the previous year.
+Internet gambling is the brightest aspect of the Atlantic City casino market right now.
+It brought in $245 million last year in New Jersey, more than 9 percent of the total revenue won by Atlantic City casinos, and an increase of nearly 25 percent from the previous year.

+The Golden Nugget finished first in internet gambling revenue in 2017 with $68.5 million.
+The Borgata, Caesars Interactive-NJ, Resorts Digital and Tropicana were closely bunched behind, with online revenue ranging from $42.5 million to $48.5 million.